Admissions Frequently Asked Questions

 Q: WHAT PERCENT OF ONU LAW STUDENTS ARE FROM OUT OF STATE?

-A: 2/3 of the student body hail from outside of Ohio.
-We have more than 40 states represented.
+A: More than 2/3 of the student body hail from outside of Ohio.
+We have more than 35 states represented.
 Most of our students choose to go back to their respective home states, however a few choose to remain and practice in Ohio.
-Click here to view a map of the states that represent our student body over the last 5 years
+Click here to view a map of the states that represent our student body over the last 6 years

 Q: WHAT ARE ONU LAW'S MOST RECENT BAR PASSAGE RESULTS?

-A: 100% of Ohio first-time takers passed the Bar Exam in February 2013 which is tied for first in Ohio and is 20% higher than the statewide average for first-time takers.
-90% of ONU Law first-time takers passed the July 2013 Ohio Bar Exam.
+A: ONU Law is No.1 in Ohio for overall bar passage on the February 2014 exam, nearly 15 percent above the statewide average.
+90% of ONU Law first-time takers passed the July 2013 Ohio Bar Exam and 100% of Ohio first-time takers passed the Bar Exam in February 2013.
 ONU Law's bar passage rates are consistently above the statewide average.
 See ONU Law's history of success on the bar exam here.

 Q: WHAT ARE THE MOST RECENT CAREER PLACEMENT STATS?

-A: ONU Law is 2nd in the state for full-time bar required job placement for Class of 2012.
-Overall, 81.4% of our 2012 graduates who responded to our survey were employed or seeking an LL.M. program within 9 months of graduation.
-ONU Law's job placement rate has consistently been above the national average.*
+A: ONU Law is No. 1 in the state for full-time bar required job placement for Class of 2013.
+Overall, 84.2% of our 2013 graduates who responded to our survey were employed or seeking an LL.M. program within 9 months of graduation.
+ONU Law's job placement rate has consistently been above the national and statewide average.* Learn more...